f4exb/sdrdaemon/README.md

 <h2>Dynamic remote control</h2>

-SDRdaemon listens on a TCP port (the configuration port) for incoming Zero-MQ messages consisting of a configuration string as described just above.
-You can use the Python script `zmqclient.py` in the root directory to send such messages.
+SDRdaemon listens on a TCP port (the configuration port) for incoming nanomsg messages consisting of a configuration string as described just above.
+You can use the utility `sdrdmnctl` in the bin directory of the installation directory (sits along `sdrdaemon`) to send such messages.
 It defaults to the localhost (`127.0.0.1`) and port `9091`.
-The configuration string is given as the argument of the message `-m` parameter.
+The configuration string is given as the `-c` option (same as for `sdrdaemon`).
 Example:

-`python zmqclient.py -I 192.168.1.3 -P 9999 -m frequency=433970000`
+`/opt/install/sdrdaemon/bin/sdrdmnctl -I 192.168.1.3 -C 9999 -c frequency=433970000`

 The complete list of options is:

   - `-I` IP address (or name defined by the DNS) of the machine hosting SDRdaemon (default `127.0.0.1`).
-  - `-P` TCP port where SDRdaemon listens for configuration commands using Zero-MQ (default: `9091`).
+  - `-C` TCP port where SDRdaemon listens for configuration commands using nanomsg (default: `9091`).
-  - `-m` message string.
+  - `-c` message string.
 This is where you specify the configuration as a comma separated list of key=values (default: `freq=100000000`).
   - `-t` timeout in seconds.
 Timeout after which communication with SDRdaemon is abandoned (default: `2`).
   - `-h` online help

-The Zero-MQ connection is specified as a paired connection (`ZMQ_PAIR`).
+The nanomsg connection is specified as a paired connection (`NN_PAIR`).
 The connection can be managed by any program at the convenience of the user as long as the connection type is respected.

 <h1>Data formats</h1>